alanqchen/student-evaluation-webapp/README.md

 ### Running Rails Commands

+All rails commands work the same as not using docker at all, but you must prepend one of the docker commands shown below to run them:

 When the app is already running with `docker compose up`, attach to the container (it can take a couple seconds to run):

 ```bash